Jalen Suggs NBA Preview vs. the Wizards

 Jalen Suggs Insights vs. the Wizards

-- He's connected on 1.6 threes per game, or 14.4% of his team's makes from beyond the arc this season.
+- He's taken 4.4 threes per game, or 13.9% of his team's shots from beyond the arc this season.

-- Suggs' opponents, the Wizards, have a middling offensive tempo, ranking 11th in the NBA with 105.6 possessions per game, while his Magic rank 18th in possessions per game with 102.8.
+- The Magic rank 16th in possessions per game with 102.9.
+His opponents, the Wizards, have a middling offensive tempo, ranking 12th with 105.6 possessions per contest.

-- In terms of assists, the Wizards have given up 29.2 per game, 29th in the NBA.
+- In terms of assists, the Wizards have given up 29.4 per game, worst in the league.

-- Giving up 12.8 made 3-pointers per game, the Wizards are the 17th-ranked team in the league.
+- Looking at 3-pointers, the Wizards are 18th in the NBA, allowing 13 makes per contest.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!